Adam’s Understory S1P1 What’s an Understory?

 Nurtured by Nature Details

-Sekhem Insitute is hosting nature walks at Eagle Creek Park in 2025 every 3rd Saturday from 9 am to 11 am starting in April.
+Sekhem Insitute is hosting nature walks at Eagle Creek Park in 2025 every 1st and 3rd Saturday from 9 am to 11 am starting in April.
 The first 50 people to sign up will receive free annual pass to Eagle Creek Park which gets you free entry to the park throughout the year and discounts on events and merchandise.
 Meeting details will be sent via email upon registering.

 Participants will learn about various emotions associated with the environmental exposures, including how a person’s mental health impacts their ability to care for their environments and how their environments impact their mental health.